sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: As long as you are rank 2, the aura of your primeval essence is increased to rank 3 and a stage of your choice while sustained.
 Your primeval essence's outward appearance remains as it was, however, so effects that glimpse inside your aperture will see your true cultivation.
 Sustaining this Gu does not count towards your number of currently sustained Gu.

+### Primeval Tree Heart Gu
+*Rank 1-5 Catalyst*

+Cost: None

+Range: Self

+Health: 7

+Food: Natural primeval essence (none)

+Keywords: [**Expendable**]

+Effect: You immediately regain 50 primeval essence.
+This essence is of the same rank as this Gu; if that rank is below your own, you instead gain only 1 primeval essence.
+If that rank is above your own, multiply the amount of primeval essence gained by 4 for each rank above your own.

 ### Regrowth Gu
 *Rank 1 Tonic*